droundy/thesis-pommerenck/gas-adsorption/referee-response.md

    conditions to reach the DOE target.
 They further suggest looking at a temperature difference to see how that could impact the deliverable capacity.

-We added a sentence mentioning that we cannot apply our upper bound in the case where the temperature is changed, because a uniform potential may no longer lead to the optimal deliverable capacity.
+We added a short explanation of why we cannot apply our upper bound in the case where the temperature is changed, because a uniform potential may no longer lead to the optimal deliverable capacity.
+Specifically, a non-uniform potential will decrease the entropy of the adsorbed gas, and that decrease will make it easier to desorb the gas by raising the temperature.